Kinds of coercion

 - Principle of Proportion: If I aggress against you, you have the right to coerce me in whatever way is necessary to remove me from your sphere of authority, so long as your coercion is not disproportionate to the seriousness of my aggression.

 Thus not even all defensive coercion is automatically justified.
-Coercion, to be legitimate, must pass three tests: first, it must be a response to aggression on the part of someone else; second, it must be necessary in order to end or prevent that aggression; and third, it must be proportionate to the seriousness of the aggression.
+Coercion, to be legitimate, must pass three tests: First, it must be a response to aggression on the part of someone else; second, it must be necessary in order to end or prevent that aggression; and third, it must be proportionate to the seriousness of the aggression.

 Let me guard against a possible misinterpretation of this principle.
-It might seem that if the defensive response must be proportionate to the threat, then we can never be justified in using greater force than our aggressor (e.g., killing someone to prevent them from inflicting serious but not fatal harm on us).
+It might seem that if the defensive response must be proportionate to the threat, then we can never be justified in using greater force than our aggressor (for example, killing someone to prevent them from inflicting serious but not fatal harm on us).
 I think that would be a mistaken inference.
 An aggressive killing is worse than a defensive killing.
 Hence aggression need not be fatal in order for deadly force to be a proportionate defensive response to it.

 Crime without punishment